 The Alpha prototype is the initial attempt made to design the prototype according to the requirements listed in the Product Requirements Specification (PRS).
 It is also the first attempt at making it look and work as close as possible to the final product.
 The iterative process used for building this prototype can provide guidance for the upcoming stages of development.
 The Alpha Development is more expensive as compared to the previous stages and requires more time as well.
 The Alpha stage is important to understand the limitations of the product so that you can take time to refine them.

-Beta phase in Iot protptyping
+Beta phase in Iot prototyping

 Design refinements found in the Alpha stage are incorporated in the Beta stage.
-Software is refined and is prepared for final testing and the initial release.
+Software is refined and is prepared for final testing and initial release.
 The documentation is updated accordingly.
-Test plans and verification tools are made and the prototypes are ready for preliminary validation testing, safety and performance testing in compliance with the PRS.
+Test plans and verification tools are made and the prototypes are ready for preliminary validation testing, and safety and performance testing in compliance with the PRS.
 Beta prototypes overcome any deficiencies in meeting the standards.

 Pilot production of an Iot project